This article is no longer being updated – head to the Credit Cards section of the website to get the latest juicy offers for earning points.

 Some of the other excellent credit card offerings in Canada that routinely have great signup bonuses are as follows.
 These cards all present great opportunities if you’re just starting out, and I’ll be doing a full profile of each of the above cards in the coming weeks.

 The American Express Business Gold Card currently offers 40,000 Membership Rewards points after spending at least $5,000 on the card in three months.
-The annual fee of $250 is waived for the first year – another great starter card if you're uncomfortable with paying annual fees for now.
+The annual fee of $250 is not waived for the first year.

 The American Express Platinum Card currently offers 60,000 Membership Rewards points after spending at least $3,000 on the card in three months.
 The annual fee of $699 is not waived the first year but can be effectively brought down to $299 by making full use of the annual $200 travel credit.
 This card also provides multiple stellar travel benefits.

-The American Express Business Platinum Card currently offers 75,000 Membership Rewards points after spending at least $5,000 on the card in three months.
-The annual fee of $399 is not waived the first year.
-However, this card currently has the greatest "referring power" of all the Membership Rewards cards and is therefore an excellent card to have.
-More on this later.
+The American Express Business Platinum Card currently offers 60,000 Membership Rewards points after spending at least $7,000 on the card in three months.
+The annual fee of $499 is not waived the first year.

-The MBNA Alaska Airlines MasterCard offers 25,000 Alaska Airlines Mileage Plan miles upon your first purchase.
-Mileage Plan is an excellent program that allows one to redeem for some of the world's best flight experiences, such as first class on Emirates, Cathay Pacific, and Japan Airlines.
-The annual fee of $75 is not waived for the first year; however, by using the signup link on Great Canadian Rebates, you'll get $60 in cashback, making it an effective annual fee of $15.
+The MBNA Alaska Airlines MasterCard offers up to 30,000 Alaska Airlines Mileage Plan miles upon your first purchase.
+Mileage Plan is an excellent program that allows one to redeem for some of the world’s best flight experiences, such as first class on Emirates, Cathay Pacific, and Japan Airlines.
+The annual fee of $99 is not waived for the first year; however, by using the signup link on Great Canadian Rebates, you’ll get $60 in cashback, making it an effective annual fee of $39.

-The TD Aeroplan Visa Infinite currently offers 15,000 Aeroplan miles upon your first purchase, 10,000 additional miles after one year, and a first-year fee waiver if you apply through GreedyRates.ca.
-However, the offer for this one changes all the time, so I'd wait until after March 7, 2017 to see if any better offers come around.
-[UPDATE March 24, 2017]: The GreedyRates offer has improved: now it's offering up to 30,000 miles with a first-year fee waiver.
-Jump on it!
+The TD Aeroplan Visa Infinite currently offers 15,000 Aeroplan miles upon your first purchase.
+However, the offer for this one changes all the time, so I’d wait around to see if any better offers come around.

 Frequently Asked Questions